dionisiskoukis/StockView/README.md

 ## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your_email@example.com](mailto:your_email@example.com).
+If you have any questions or suggestions, feel free to contact me at [your_email@example.com](mailto:koukisdionisis@gmail.com).

-💖 Thanks for checking out the Modern Stock Viewer!

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/).